mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Disassociates a TagOption from a resource.
+    Disassociates the specified TagOption from the specified resource.